 Since 2005, the network has flown thousands of veterans to Washington, DC – free of charge – to view the memorial commemorating their war.
 Heroes Welcome, a subgroup of the HFN, orchestrates a suitable and rousing welcome for these heroes as they get off the plane in DC, and possibly when they exit the plane on the return trip.
 There are volunteer guardians who escort the veterans around town.

 Naturally, the focus now is on WWII veterans and any veterans, of any war, with a terminal illness.
 As time progresses, the focus will shift to veterans of Korea, then Vietnam, and so on.
 In the 46 states participating, there are anywhere from one to nine airport “hubs, where these flights are scheduled.

 There are four states, at present, that are not in the network: Mississippi, Montana, Nebraska, and Wyoming.
-Click here to find out where the nearest hub is.
-You can also view the schedule of flights for the next six months.

 3. Meals on Wheels America (MWA)

 No list of charities that benefit seniors would be complete without Meal on Wheels America.
 With over 5,000 independently run (not government financed) local chapters across the U.S., meals can be delivered to anyone who qualifies, and for a very moderate fee.
 At present, at least 18% of U.S. seniors have trouble obtaining or preparing the food they need.